tearflake/sexpression/README.md

 ## project specifics

-This package holds a modernized version of s-expression parser for Javascript.
-Beside usual s-expression support, it borrows C style comments, unicode strings and a kind of Python style multiline strings.
-Appearance of s-expressions handled by this package looks like the following:
+This package contains a modernized version of s-expression parser for Javascript.
+Beside ordinary s-expression support, it borrows C style comments, Unicode strings and Python style multi-line strings.
+S-expressions handled by this package appear like the following:

 ```
 /*